coderkarthiko/dl2/README.md

 ![](gan.jpeg)

 ## tfGAN.ipynb
-My implementation of a simple GAN using TensorFlow
+My implementation of a simple GAN using TensorFlow.

 ![](tfoutput.gif)